What is High Fidelity?-Defining quality audio reproduction.

 For most listeners, going from a Lo Fi to Mid Fi system is a revelation.
 Pieces of music they thought they knew well sound more lifelike and 'in the room'.
 There is a greater sense of involvement with what the performer is trying to communicate, and instruments sound more like the real thing.
 In a room with good acoustics, a carefully chosen and set up Mid Fi system can punch well above it's weight.

 Hearing a well set up true 'high end' Hi Fi system can be an unsettling experience.
-Jaw dropping is another way of putting it.
+Jaw dropping is a common way of describing it.
 Every facet of the music is improved.
-Deep extended bass, sparkling clear treble, huge dynamic swings, and a reach out and touch it physical presence to the music.
+Deep extended authorotive bass, sparkling clear detailed treble, huge dynamic swings, rhythmic flow, and a reach out and touch it physical presence to the music.
 The illusion of real musicians singing and playing in the room is almost palpable.
 A Hi Fi of this quality demands a well thought out room with good acoustics to perform at it's best.
 A specialist dealer is invaluable with the gear/room equation and setup at this level.

 These 3 steps below will ensure you get the right system for your situation.

 Whether you are an audio novice or hard-core audiophile, I will relate to your level of understanding.
 I offer honest advice that best suits your audio needs and budget.
 Knowledge will ensure you make the right choices.

 The best systems I've heard and sold are those where the owner has had a road map or end-goal.
 Keeping focused to get the desired system, even if it takes a few years, always results in the best sound.
 Patience is the key.